 The turquoise water gently cascades out of the lava rocks and a nice pathway allows visitors to safely take it all in from across the Hvítá River.
 If you continue on the wooden walkway, you can also reach the much more powerful Barnafoss.
 A rather horrific tale says that two little boys fell to their death from the natural stone bridge that spanned the river, and so the waterfall was named Barnafoss (Children’s Falls).
 An earthquake eventually destroyed the natural stone bridge and a manmade bridge now allows visitors to get a look into the churning water from the waterfall.

-I already mentioned the Hallmundarhraun, which the 900 meter long Hraunfossar flow out from.
+I already mentioned the Hallmundarhraun, which the 900 meter long Hraunfossar flows out from.
 But Hallmundarhraun, which formed from a huge eruption under Langjökull in 930, also created some of Iceland’s longest and deepest lava tubes.

 Surtshellir is the most well-known of the series of lava tube caves around Hallmundarhraun.
 Combined with the Stefanshellir, which is separated from Surtshellir by just 30 meters, the two lava tube caves stretch for 3490 meters and are often considered as one.
 It makes them the longest lava tube in Iceland.